- Go 94.4%

 ├── internal/ # Private application code

-│ ├── auth/ # Authentication logic
+│ ├── auth/ # Authentication and user management

 │ ├── config/ # Configuration management